CapricanDRJ/HadesStarCommunityData/docs/corp/5d0df5d22ad85fc8179c5d840b14864a3c777dd937b8b466306f6a7eea675c26/index.md

 ```
- All for one and one for all
+All for one and one for all}
 ```
 ### Whitestar Bonus ❌